Jauntlet/Scoundrills/readme.md

 <h3>MacOS</h3>

-macOS is currently unsupported, although eventually CMake will be changed to work with mac as well. none of us currently own a computer running macOS, so this may take some time.
+macOS is currently unsupported, although eventually CMake will be changed to work with mac as well.
+One of us own a computer running macOS, so this may take some time.